ethanabrooks/reminders-app/INTEGRATION.md

   return {
     error: true,
     message,
-    hint: 'Try checking the app or your Reminders settings.'
+    hint: 'Try checking the app or your Reminders settings.', };
-  };
 }
 ```